prysmaticlabs/documentation/website/docs/install/install-with-script.md

         <pre><code>./prysm.sh validator accounts import --keys-dir=&lt;YOUR_FOLDER_PATH&gt;</code></pre>
         <p>You’ll be prompted to specify a wallet directory twice.
 Provide the path to your <code>ConsensusLayer</code> folder for both prompts.
 You should see <code>Successfully imported 1 accounts, view all of them by running accounts list</code> when your account has been successfully imported into Prysm.</p>
         <p>Next, go to the <a href='https://launchpad.ethereum.org/en/upload-deposit-data'>Mainnet Launchpad’s deposit data upload page</a> and upload your <code>deposit_data-*.json</code> file.
 You’ll be prompted to connect your wallet.</p>
-        <p>You can then proceed to deposit 32 ETH into the Mainnet deposit contract via the Launchpad page.
+        <p>You can then deposit 32 ETH into the Mainnet deposit contract via the Launchpad page.
 Exercise extreme caution throughout this procedure.
 Finally, head back to your command prompt and run the following command:</p>
         <pre><code>./prysm.sh validator</code></pre>
       </TabItem>
       <TabItem value="testnet">